decentralised-dataexchange/sdjwt/README.md

 ## About

 This repository will host shareable SW code for contributions to [EWC consortium](https://eudiwalletconsortium.org/).
-Currently, it hosts code towards SD-JWT implementations as an issuer, holder and verifier of Type 1 credentials.
+Currently, it hosts code towards SD-JWT implementations as an issuer, holder and verifier of Type 1 credentials as per the [ARF](https://github.com/eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework).

 ## Release Status